MakairaIO/storefront-starter-kit/README.md

 These configuration files are empty by default, therefore the application uses the default configuration.
 As soon as you start adding your own colors, icons or fonts to the empty configuration files, these will be used instead of the default files.

+For fonts we expect you own files to be placed within `public/assets/fonts` and for SVGs it must be `public/assets/svgs`.

 ### <a id="running-tests"></a>3.3 Running Tests